-How NSE 30 Companies Rank by Year-To-Date Return - The News Chronicle
+How NSE 30 Companies Rank By Year-To-Date Return - The News Chronicle

 The NSE 30 (Nigerian Stock Exchange 30) is the price index that tracks the Top 30 companies in the NSE in terms of market capitalization and liquidity.

-The market breadth (gainers/losers) of 1.42x for the day indicates that the number of buyers outpaced the number of sellers in the market today.
-At the end of day’s trading, 18 stocks advanced as against 12 stocks that declined.
+The market breadth (gainers/losers) of 1.5x for the day indicates that the number of buyers outpaced the number of sellers in the market today.
+At the end of today’s trading, 19 stocks advanced as against 13 stocks that declined.

 The Top 5 Trades (by volume) were: